Signed in as:

 Our seniors living in independent apartments and condominium buildings, and those living in long term care facilities, need connection more than ever.
 While some are fluent in technology, others don’t use computers, don’t use Facetime, and can’t participate in “zoom” events to stay connected.

-SRQ Strong’s Committee on Aging, Trauma, & Resilience and Church of the Redeemer partner for a night of caroling - an initiative to bring some joy to isolated communities during the holidays.
-On Friday, December 18th, four singers, led by Choirmaster Sam Nelson from downtown Sarasota’s Church of the Redeemer, will be performing an assortment of favorite Christmas music, including “Ding Dong!
+Dec 2020: SRQ Strong’s Committee on Aging, Trauma, & Resilience and Church of the Redeemer partnered for an afternoon of caroling - an initiative to bring some joy to isolated communities during the holidays.
+On Friday, December 18th, 2020, four singers led by Choirmaster Sam Nelson from downtown Sarasota’s Church of the Redeemer, performed an assortment of favorite Christmas music, including “Ding Dong!
 Merrily on high,” “I saw three ships,” and others, for residents at three Sarasota communities: United Church Homes’ Sunshine Village, Casa Santa Marta I & II, and McCown Towers.
 The singers include Allison Lubas, Thea Lobo, Zachary Stockman, and Daniel Cartlidge.
+View some of their performance on our Facebook, HERE.

-SRQ Strong appreciates the efforts of all the volunteers who contribute to these issues, including Grecia Corredor, Tania Corredor, and Maria "Chua" Zapata for the spanish translation, which you can view and share with your spanish speaking family and friends below.
+SRQ Strong appreciates the efforts of all the volunteers who contribute to these issues, including Antoinette Johnson and Andrea Routh - as well as Cinthia Pena, Grecia Corredor, Tania Corredor, and Maria "Chua" Zapata for the Spanish translation.